jpsbento/nrtpygs/README.md

 * Docker file to create the Genric Services Image which is used for RCS servcies - gsi

+## Development workflow
+If you are going to be developing on this repository please see the notes in [docs/dev-worklow.md](docs/dev-worklow.md)

 ## Requirements
 * docker
 * docker-compose

 ## Usage
 A `secrets.env` file needs to be created and stored in the top level of the